huuff/exobrain/computer-technology/kubernetes/cluster-federation/cluster-federation.md

 In practice, cluster federation is a very complex topic and it can't be entirely abstracted away.
 Without careful planning and configuration, a single request may incur in huge unexpected increases in latency.

-The key to federated cluster management (least using the KubeFed API) is the `kubefedctl` command, usually aliased to `kf`
+Some solutions to this are:
+* [[kubefed]]: It's the official (I think) solution for cluster federation, it's managed through the `kubefedctl` command, usually aliased to `kf`.
+KubeFed is not necessarily about cluster management, but more about increasing availability through [[federated-api-type|federated API types]]
+* [[gardener]]: A very mature solution from SAP to federate clusters, aimed at cloud providers.